 I co-wrote the 18th, 19th and 20th editions of McNae’s Essential Law for Journalists, the standard text on media law, used daily for authoritative legal guidance in newsrooms and educational institutions across the UK.

-As a member of the Ministry of Justice advisory panel, I helped examine reform of libel laws in 2010 and also advised the MoJ on allowing greater media access to the family courts in the same year.
+As a member of the Ministry of Justice advisory panel, I helped examine reform of libel laws and also advised the MoJ on allowing greater media access to the family courts in the same year.

 I contributed to the inquiry by Lord Justice Leveson into the culture, practices and ethics of the press following the phone-hacking scandal.